On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Convergence study and error analysis

 \section{Convergence study and error analysis}

-Let $s_i^n = s(x_i,t^n)$ be the grid values of the actual solution of the saturation equation \eqref{paper2-satnum} and $w_i^n = w(x_i,t^n)$ be the grid values of the numerical solution of that equation where $x_i = ih$ and $t^n = n\Delta t$.
-Similarly, let $p_i^n$ and $r_i^n$ be the grid values of the actual and the numerical solutions respectively of \cref{eq:paper2-ell-1}.
-Also, let $c^n_i$ and $m_i^n$ be the grid values of the actual and the numerical solutions respectively of \cref{paper2-satpol}.
-Finally, let $v_i^n$ and $z_i^n$ be the grid values of the actual and the numerical solutions respectively of the total velocity given by $\bv = - \bK \lb \bgrad p$.
-The errors in the numerical approximation are defined as follows.
+Let $s_i^n = s(x_i,t^n)$ be the grid values of the true solution of the saturation equation \eqref{paper2-satnum} and $w_i^n = w(x_i,t^n)$ be the grid values of the discrete approximate solution where $x_i = ih$ and $t^n = n\Delta t$.
+Similarly, let $p_i^n$ and $r_i^n$ be the grid values of the true and the discrete approximate solutions respectively of \cref{eq:paper2-ell-1}, $c^n_i$ and $m_i^n$ be the grid values of the true and the discrete solutions respectively of \cref{paper2-satpol}, and finally, let $v_i^n$ and $z_i^n$ be the grid values of the true and the discrete approximate solutions respectively of the total velocity given by $\bv = - \bK \lb \bgrad p$.
+Let the numerical approximation errors be defined as

 We define the following discrete norms for any $u \in W^{l,p}(\Omega)$, $v \in L^2(\Omega)$ and $w \in L^\infty(\Omega)$ where $\Omega = [0,1]^2$.